TinSlim/final-reality-TinSlim/README.md

 Then you will find **AbstractPlayerCharacter** abstract class, this class inherits from **AbstractCharacter** class some methods and attributes, here you have *equip()* method, this method uses double dispatch because every player character type (thief, knight, etc) has different weapons to equip.
-Another new method is *commonAttack()*, this method targets an enemy and the *this* object attacks with the weapon that it has, doing damage.
+Another new method is *commonAttack()*, this method targets an enemy and *this* object attacks with the equipped weapon, doing damage.
 This class implements the **IPlayerCharacter** interface

 There are two big types of characters, **CommonCharacters** (like thief, knight and engineer), these characters can't use magic, so they don't have *mana* or magic attacks, you will find an abstract class named